Authority: Executive Vice Chancellor and Provost

-5.3 Evaluating within categories: In weighing performance within each of these categories, the PTRC will be guided by the faculty member’s Statement of Faculty Responsibility and the SPIA reappointment, promotion and tenure Rules that have been approved by the faculty.
+5.3 Evaluating within categories: In weighing performance within each of these categories, the PTRC will be guided by the faculty member’s Statement of Faculty Responsibilities and the SPIA reappointment, promotion and tenure Rules that have been approved by the faculty.

 5.4 Standards for Associate Professor

-Associate Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibility at the Associate Professor standard as set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
+Associate Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibilities at the Associate Professor standard as set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
 They must present evidence that they are maintaining the standards for promotion to associate professor as set forth in the Academic Tenure Policy and college and SPIA reappointment, promotion and tenure rules.

 5.5 Standards for Professor

-Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibility at the standard set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
+Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibilities at the standard set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
 They must present evidence that they are maintaining the standards for promotion to full professor as set forth in the Academic Tenure Policy and college and SPIA reappointment, promotion and tenure rules.

 5.6 Standards for Exceeds Expectations